StrongShiv8/strongshiv8.github.io/_posts/2023-09-24-Year-of-the-FOX.md

 AllowUsers fox
 www-data@year-of-the-fox:/tmp$
 ```
+{: .nolineno}

-I noted that the victim machine is actually runing the port 22 internally and the ssh login is Allowed for fox user so lets now access this port 22 externally and for that I need to perform port forwording with `port2port` and I will be using the simple tool called `socat` that lets me interact this 22 port with other port on externally so lets do it .
+I noted that the victim machine is actually runing the port 22 internally and the ssh login is Allowed for fox user so lets now access this port 22 externally and for that I need to perform Port Forwarding with `port2port` and I will be using the simple tool called `socat` that lets me interact this 22 port with other port on externally so lets do it .

 Lets transfer the socat first like this →